 - Worked 27 years at the IBM development laboratory (Rochester, MN)

 Worked as an application and system programmer, system designer, speaker, team leader, and finally a lead project manager.
 I managed projects and not people.

 - I retired from IBM in 1991 and worked 15 years as speaker and consultant on OS/400 security

-Today, I am retired and live in a retirement communmity in Tucson AZ.
+Today, I am retired and live in a retirement community in Tucson AZ.
 I spend my days working on my computer, swimming, growing cactus, and am involved with our home owner’s association government.
-I enjoy using my computer skills to refurbishing old computers and designing websites for nonprofits.
+I enjoy using my computer skills to refurbishing old computers and designing websites for non-profits.

 I work to stay young at heart and mind.
 I seek the challenge of new ideas and the associate with colleagues.

 I am considered outgoing, bright,self-driven and a computer geek.
 I have been married 54 years to my wife Ellen.
 We have three Three (3) fine grown children (2 BOYS 1 GIRL) and Four (4) grandchildren.
 (1 BOY 3 GIRLS)

 After graduation, I started at IBM in 1964.
 I started in the era of the punched card, have transitioned to on-line, calculators, cell phones, and now the INTERNET.

 In my 27 years with IBM, I worked in four major areas.